Concubine Lane has evolved a lot ever since Ipoh was featured by Lonely Planet in July 2016 in their list of best Asian destinations to visit.

 - Tricycle by Ernest Zacharevic

-Concubine Lane is open every day and it isn’t hard to find.
+Concubine Lane is open every day (some of the individual stalls may be closed depending on the day of the week) and it isn’t hard to find.

 You may be able to walk there if your chosen hotel is in Ipoh Old Town.
 Else, the cheapest and most comfortable way to get there by booking a Grab.